Impact Strategy & Governance

 Cross-Functional Leadership Team

-• Executive Vice President and Chief Global Impact Officer.
+• EVP and Global Chief Impact Officer

-• Executive Vice President and Global Chief People Officer.
+• EVP and Global Chief People Officer

 Together, they have responsibility for establishing plans and monitoring progress to achieve our goals and commitments.

-Global Sustainability & ESG Team
+Global Sustainability & Social Impact Team

 Partnering With Franchisees and Suppliers

-Roadmap of Our ESG Journey
+Our Impact Journey

 One thing that’s remained unchanged is our commitment to engaging trusted organizations through strategic partnerships to develop strategies, goals, policies and performance indicators informed by best practice science and industry thinking.
-Read more about the key outcomes of our strategic partnerships in 2021 on our Stakeholder Engagement & Public Policy page.
+Read more about the key outcomes of our strategic partnerships in 2022 on our Stakeholder Engagement & Public Policy page.

 • Collaborated with Dr. Temple Grandin to develop McDonald’s Animal Welfare Auditing Program.